Salvia fulgens

 Bloom Information

-Flowers open from July through the first frost (October–November in the Pacific Northwest).
+Flowers open from July through the first frost (October-November in the Pacific Northwest).
 Whorled racemes open progressively from the base upward, with new racemes forming continuously on branch tips.
-Bloom period is 12–16 weeks under favourable conditions.
-Pollinated primarily by hummingbirds; also visited by large bees and hawk moths.Detailed Descriptions
+Bloom period is 12-16 weeks under favourable conditions.
+Pollination is primarily by hummingbirds; large bees and hawk moths also visit the flowers.Detailed Descriptions

 Foliage Description